State school: Germany

 A number of schools for mature students exists.
 Schools such as the Abendrealschule serve students that are headed for the Mittlere Reife.
 Schools such as the Aufbaugymnasium or the Abendgymnasium prepare students for college and finish with the Abitur.
 These schools are usually free of charge.
 In Germany, most institutions of higher education are subsidised by German states and are therefore also referred to as staatliche Hochschulen (public universities) In most German states, admission to public universities is still cheap, about two hundred Euro per semester.
-In 2005, many states introduced additional fees of 500 Euro per semester to achieve a better teaching-quality; however, all of these states except Lower Saxony, which will follow in 2014–2015 have abolished tuition fees as of autumn 2013.
+In 2005, many states introduced additional fees of 500 Euro per semester to achieve a better teaching-quality.
 Additional fees for guest or graduate students are charged by many universities.

 Ireland

 In the Republic of Ireland, post-primary education comprises secondary, community and comprehensive schools, as well as community colleges (formerly vocational schools).
 Most secondary schools are publicly funded, and regulated by the state, but privately owned and managed.
 Community colleges are state-established and administered by Education and Training Boards (ETBs), while community and comprehensive schools are managed by Boards of Management of differing compositions.

 Privately owned and managed secondary schools receive a direct grant from the state, and are subdivided into fee-paying and non fee-paying schools.
 The vast majority of these schools are operated by religious organisations, primarily the Catholic Church and the Church of Ireland.
 The charging of fees is a decision of the individual school.
 The Irish constitution requires the state to "endeavour to supplement and give reasonable aid to private and corporate educational initiative, and, when the public good requires it, provide other educational facilities or institutions with due regard, however, for the rights of parents, especially in the matter of religious and moral formation."
 In practice, most people are educated by Catholic institutions as there are few alternatives in much of the country.
 Non fee-paying secondary schools are usually considered to be public or state schools, while private school and fee-paying schools are considered synonymous.
 This is colloquial and not technically accurate.

 All schools which are provided for by the state, including privately run and fee-paying secondary schools, teach the national curriculum.
 All students are expected to take the standardised Junior Certificate examination after three years.
 An optional non-academic Transition Year is provided by most but not all secondary schools immediately following the Junior Certificate.
-Students subsequently take one of three Leaving Certificate programmes: the traditional Leaving Certificate, the Leaving Certificate Vocational Programme (LCVP) or the Leaving Certificate Applied (LCA).
+Students subsequently take one of three leaving-certificate programmes: the traditional Leaving Certificate, the Leaving Certificate Vocational Programme (LCVP) or the Leaving Certificate Applied (LCA).
 The vast majority of secondary school students take the traditional Leaving Certificate.
 Both the traditional Leaving Certificate and the Leaving Certificate Vocational Programme can lead to third-level education, with LCVP more focused on practical skills.